 The service level calculates your capacity to complete the standards set in the service level agreement provided to your customers.
 It is an ensemble of services agreed upon as a standard that your company is committed to maintain.
 For instance, you stated to answer 70% of the email requests you receive within 1 business day.
 Monitoring these customer service metrics is important for you to know if you are performing well in comparison to this predefined goal.
 It doesn't really matter which specific metrics you chose, but it is essential to respect these agreements.
 Not evaluating them might let you out of track and some problems might also go unnoticed, delaying the moment you are aware of them and start fixing what has to be.

-The 3 types of customer service measures
+What are the 3 types of customer service measures?

 “Overall, how satisfied are you with this restaurant?”